-Nor do I hesitate-in thus ascribing to our racial Alma Mater all the praise and more that aliens give her -to wish my words may mean the whole of all that · they imply; for I am too well convinced that those of my fellow-countrymen who are true to their descent, and look beyond it, higher up the stream, are well aware that all which can be uttered here, of her, is echoed back, from England's shore, of us.
-We have quoted from strangers quite enough to show that it is no mere mutual-admiration society which binds these brother-nations to each other,-certainly it is no Anglo-mania, in its opprobrious sense, that leads me to indite my meed, -and that England's greatest statesman is as proud of "the daughter of his people," whom we name Columbia, is borne out by more than we could quote out of his writings.
+Nor do I hesitate-in thus ascribing to our racial Alma Mater all the praise and more that aliens give her-to wish my words may mean the whole of all that they imply; for I am too well convinced that those of my fellow-countrymen who are true to their descent, and look beyond it, higher up the stream, are well aware that all which can be uttered here, of her, is echoed back, from England's shore, of us.
+We have quoted from strangers quite enough to show that it is no mere mutual-admiration society which binds these brother-nations to each other,-certainly it is no Anglo-mania, in its opprobrious sense, that leads me to indite my meed,-and that even Disraeli's greatest rival is proud of "the daughter of my people," whom we name Columbia, is borne out by more than we could quote out of his writings.
+For instance-